Sokkeldirektoratet

 Information about measurement in PDOs and PIOs

-Plans for development and operation of a petroleum deposit (PDOs) and plans for installation and operation of facilities for utilisation of petroleum (PIOs) pursuant to Sections 4-2 and 4-3 of the Petroleum Act shall, to the extent necessary, contain information about the measurement concept and any non-compliance from provisions in these regulations.
+Plans for development and operation of a petroleum deposit (PDOs) and plans for installation and operation of facilities for utilisation of petroleum (PIOs) pursuant to Sections 4-2 and 4-3 of the Petroleum Act shall, to the extent necessary, contain information about the measurement concept and any non-compliance with the requirements in these regulations.

 Section 94.